robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

 | ========= | ======== | ======== | ========= |
 | Web pages review | External reviews reveal missing connections between the different instances of the set-up, or confusing some of them with resembling format | [missing connections](^^classed:anomaly)<br><br>[built-in expectations](^^classed:anomaly) | Old and new media forms and formats are loaded with expectations about DH artifacts functionality and status<br><br>People tends to consider as autonomous the different instances of a project |

+^^modulo-aside:Aligned depictions

 Since its objective was to test the same theoretical hypothesis within diverse media and towards diverse audiences, AIME has been conceived to support a series of complementary on- and off-line, textual and visual, specific and generic media scholarly practices.
 Looking at the project reviews and external online reports, some reactions were aligned in their understanding of this *multimodal*[#][As McPherson (2009) stated, a multimodal scholar should make profit of a variegated array of literacy forms.
 She goes further in posing a question that was at the very core of AIME: “How do you ‘experience’ or ‘feel’ an argument in a more immersive and sensory-rich space?”] strategy.
 However, others revealed that this distributed media organization ended up with some missing connections between the components of the project.
 Some descriptions simply did not take into account one or several of the project instances, pointing out, in their critique, a lack of consistency or solidity, while other ones found fault in one instance, not to propose the functionalities that were aimed at being fulfilled by another one.
 Hence, the printed instance was blamed for not providing contextual references — they were available in the ‘book entry’ of the digital platform; the ‘book entry’ of the platform was accused of not allowing enough discussion and debate, which were designed to be held during physical events, and so on.
 What had been conceived of as a distributed environment of complementary workplaces, was received in these cases as a hegemonic and constraining factory for digital intellectual labor[#][This latter feeling could also have been favored by the technical problems faced by the site, which made it slow and irritating, due to its experimental and evolutionary history.
 The lack of seamlessness may have engendered some doubts about the relevance of such an ecosystem of instances: “In any case, it is faster and easier to negotiate the book via a PDF file than through the web interface, or certainly it is better to keep ready to hand the PDF or the paper copy when waiting for the website to slowly grind back into life.”
 (Berry, 2014)].

+^^modulo-aside:Comparisons to wikipedia - an example

 Another source of displacement in the understanding of the project came from [built-in expectations](^^classed:anomaly) and the deceptive, although natural, comparisons they made explicitly or implicitly between AIME specific artifacts and more widespread new media formats[#][Namely social media platforms, blogging platforms, wiki websites, academic documents, online repositories, and digital archives.] with which they shared some features or methodological resonances.
 Indeed, while the printed artifact has been criticized for being flawed as a defective version of a “philosophical book” due to its lack of critical apparatus, more subtle analogies were made regarding the digital instances.

+^^modulo-aside:Reflections about the absence of specific topics

 The principle of a collective endeavor supported by digital means and framed through systematic guidelines often caused the project to be likened to an encyclopedia[#][This distinction has been underlined several times and in different writing; for further discussion see (Ricci and De Mourat, Forthcoming; Ricci, 2013) and (De Mourat, Donato Ricci and Boulanger, 2014).].
 This has been reinforced by some AIME platform features, such as its extended glossary (voc column of the ‘book entry’), its systematic organization through modes of existence, and as a network of linked entries.
 Therefore, these latter similarities caused multiple, related protestations about the absence of some topics judged as mandatory in the AIME database (e.g. feminist history, petro-chemicals, etc.) or more broadly a supposedly exhaustive and, thus, hegemonic approach to AIME’s philosophical project, namely the description of the Moderns, contradictory to the scope of the project.

 We also noticed that the project has been recurrently compared to the archetype of Wikipedia and its corresponding principles of organization.
 Wikipedia’s approaches to *crowdsourcing*, *source citing*, or *content mutability* were projected on AIME’s own principles, and seem to have produced misaligned requirements about its content management policy and collective organization[#][See also anomaly family #3.].

+^^modulo-aside:Similarities with a blog

 Another recurrent comparison was with blogs, from the PI’s argument about blogs being the opposite of the project’s principles of collaboration, to external critiques emphasizing the similarities between the two forms, and thus the lack of “originality” of the set-up, contradicting its claims of exceptionality.
 Comparison with blogs provoked the evaluation of the project in terms of innovation, and its distance from the *conventional* point of reference of blogs.
 It also imported false expectations regarding a presumed easiness to comment upon and discuss user contributions.

+^^modulo-aside-clear

 We could try to explain the missed connections provoked by the project as a clash between the tradition of the humanities to use (one) text as the main (and only) medium for intellectual argument, and AIME multimodal shifts through several complementary instances.
 But if we then try to understand them in the specific context of DH experiments, some [media-related expectations](classed:^^anomaly) may also have been caused by the heterogeneity of the AIME set-up in terms of templates’ compliance or divergence: on the one hand various generic media and tools used for the project life (Twitter, AIME blog, mailing list, shared on-line meeting materials), and on the other hand the parts that were specifically designed for the inquiry.
 The latter presented a strong visual and organizational homogeneity (for instance, book and interfaces were presented with the same typesetting and colors, dialoguing with similar visual codes).
 It could be stated, firstly, that their peculiarity asked for some linking with existing templates, provoking the displacements that we have described.
 Secondly, the specifically new artifacts were perceived as designed to fulfill every cognitive and intellectual expectation of such a project, while some of them, like project discussion and scholarly debate, could and have also been fulfilled by more generic media such as twitter or blogs.